 requirement at events; $2.
 Or with coloured cord to hang round your neck $4.

 - Leuko Strapping Tape, 13.7m X 38mm wide, replaces former

 brand not up to orienteering demands.
 This is the special

 "patella" tape, sticks to your skin through bog, bush, and even your shower; while stocks last, $18.

 - USL Strapping Tape, 13.7 X 38mm wide, what a coincidence.
 Replacement for the above, testing on myself now.
 (We don't use animals for testing.)
 So its an unknown for our needs, but cheaper: $10 per roll.

 Silva Magnifier, attaches to the Norcompass, 6Jet or

 Spectra thumb compass, pivoted to swing out of the way when you need to see "the

 big picture".
 Ahhh Mr Silva doesn't think you need this any more and has stopped making it.
 We have one only for a RIGHT hand compass.
 We were always been embarassed about the price of such an apparently simple item and we're selling at cost, $90.
 Yes it's ridiculous.
 Remember its $3 off if you don't use a credit card.

 Zoom Magnifier.
 Something even more ridiculous, there's a DIFFERENT magnifier attachment to fit the new Silva Race compass.
-If we ignore the shipping, and take no markup, the price is around $100 depending on the exchange rate.
+Yep its $90 too.
 Nuff said.